 Since 1967, Disabled Sports USA has focused on one goal: to improve the lives of wounded warriors, youths and adults with disabilities by providing sports and recreation opportunities.
 Disabilities include those with visual impairments, amputations, spinal cord injury, multiple sclerosis, head injury, cerebral palsy, other neuromuscular/orthopedic conditions, autism and related intellectual disabilities.
 This website also provides information on various adaptive sports programs.

 Ignite Adaptive Sports provides safe, fun and affordable instruction in alpine and cross-country skiing, snowboarding and snowshoeing to people with any disability to enhance their quality of life.

 National Ability Center (NAC)

-The National Ability Center is a nonprofit organization which offers both seasonally and year-round inclusive programs such as skiing, snowboarding, horseback riding, rock climbing and swimming, among others.
-Camps and programs are held onsite and near the NAC’s facility in Park City, UT.
+The National Ability Center is a nonprofit organization that offers both seasonally and year-round inclusive programs such as skiing, snowboarding, horseback riding, rock climbing and swimming.
+Camps and programs are held on-site near the NAC’s facility in Park City, Utah.

 National Center on Health Physical Activity and Disability (NCHPAD)